mageplaza/magento-2-security/README.md

 ![magento 2 security Login Log](https://i.imgur.com/f7a0SkZ.png)

 * The **Last login** column records the newest recent login attempt of an admin.
 * The **IP Address** column records the IP address corresponding to the newest recent login attempt of an admin.
-Clicking on an IP address, it will redirect to the [Traceip](http://www.traceip.net/) page.
+Clicking on an IP address, it will redirect to the [IP Location](https://www.iplocation.net/) page.

 #### Reset Command line